sunshine-protocol/kusama-bounty-chain/README.md

 # Kusama Bounty Chain + Bot

+**NOTE**: This repo placed 3rd in Hackusama](https://hackusama.devpost.com/submissions), but it is not actively maintained.
+To follow our progress, see the pinned repos [here](https://github.com/sunshine-protocol)

 This substrate chain implementation supports posting and crowdfunding bounties. *It uses [sunshine-keybase](https://github.com/sunshine-protocol/sunshine-keybase) for identity and device authentication.*

 `Post` bounty user flow: